Working with server

 }

-Thus, when the user changes the value of the status field, the server logic checks the value and put the card in the corresponding column.
-After this, the server will use WebSocket to notify the client that the card needs to be moved to another column.
+When the user changes the status field, the server checks the value and puts the card in the target column.
+The server then uses the WebSocket to notify the client to move the card.

-For the mixed server + client approach, you should obtain grouping rules from the server.
-According to this rules, the client will be able to determine to which column the card will be moved depending on the value of the status field.
+For the mixed server-plus-client approach, fetch grouping rules from the server.
+The client uses these rules to determine the target column based on the status field.

 const groupingRules = await fetch("http://server.com/rules");